 When we combine both the sales and marketing teams' activities, we shift the entire perspective from being a single or siloed discipline focus on just marketing or just prospecting to being a multi-disciplinary focus on filling the pipeline.
 Engage both your marketing and sales teams in marketing training programs and CRM training so everyone can learn the fundamentals and make the best use of time and technology.

 Filling the pipeline becomes a significantly easier lift if the company and the individual producers work efficiently and in tandem toward the same goals – convincing target prospects that your agency is the right one to help them and be their advisor.

 When everyone plays their role, you develop an omnipresence around your prospects, creating brand awareness, sharing helpful, useful information, and creating the familiarity that is necessary for selling today.
 The more active you are across all of these essential prospecting and marketing activities, the greater the likelihood of finding sales success.

-Regularly stirring up interest with prospecting and putting out quality, engaging content gives you the foundation for developing a strong company and individual brand and earning trust with your audience.
+Regularly putting out quality, engaging content gives you the foundation for developing a strong company and individual brand and earning trust with your audience.
 Prospecting and marketing need to be daily activities for producers and the company.

 If you are ready to put out quality, engaging content and get the most out of your CRM, click below to learn more about our Marketing Fundamentals course.

 Content provided by Q4intelligence and partners